 If you’re like me, and mini golf is more your speed, Hocking Hills has a few options.
 Adventure Golf at Rempel’s Grove and Hocking Hills Mini-Golf both have 18-hole miniature golf courses.

 Shop for handmade crafts, boots, art and more at local shops

 Don’t you always travel with a bit of space in your suitcase in case you find some local gems?
-Although with a full schedule, shopping time was limited during my trip, a few items caught my eye – and found their way into my suitcase.
+Although with a full schedule, time for shopping in Hocking Hills was limited during my trip, a few items caught my eye – and found their way into my suitcase.

 Our inn, Inn & Spa at Cedar Hills, has a cute gift shop with gift items like candles, bird houses, country wares and jewelry.
 After our tour of the washboard factory, I couldn’t resist picking up the mini-size washboard to hang up in my laundry room.
 And maybe even use to work on those stubborn stains.

 There’s also the Wind Chime Store, which promises the “chime of your life” and has hundreds of wind chimes.
 You’ll also find bakeries, antique shops, a quilt shop, leather shop, paperback exchange and plenty of gift shops.

 The Amish first moved to Ohio from Pennsylvania in 1808 and now number more than 60,000.
 So if you’re in the market for any Amish furniture, visit Miller’s Furniture of Lancaster owned by an Amish family.